manuelmfelix/RBikeSharingAnalysisLisbon/README.md

 # RBikeSharingAnalysisLisbon
-Analysis on the Lisbon's Bike Sharing system "GIRAS" using R and Shiny
+Analysis on Lisbon's Bike Sharing system "GIRAS" using R and Shiny